 When the tree was beautifully dressed and glowing, we bid my dad goodbye with lots of hugs and kisses and headed for home.
 Later that night, in the quiet darkness, I pulled my memories up close and snuggled down to rest and remember.

-The Christmas of my 16th year, while decorating the tree with Mama, I accidentally dropped and broke an ornament.
+The Christmas I turned 16, while decorating the tree with Mama, I accidentally dropped and broke an ornament.
 The old glass ball was blue and peeling; it had been on our tree for as long as I could remember.

 Ruefully, I knelt to pick up the shattered pieces and was surprised to find a small slip of paper among the shards.
 Unfolding the tiny note, I recognized my father’s crudely penciled writing.
 Lifting my eyes, I saw my mother’s fond expression.

 “Your daddy wrote that and stuck it in that blue ball during our first Christmas together, just before you were born,” she said with a smile.

 I wouldn’t have believed it, except for the proof there in my hands.
 The daddy I knew always looked upon getting the tree decorated as a chore he wanted little part in.
 In fact, sometimes he could be a bit of a Scrooge around the holidays!
 And yet this bit of yellowed paper proved that long ago my daddy had done something downright romantic at Christmas.

 Carefully laying the note aside, I cleaned up the shattered fragments, wishing I could somehow reassemble the pieces.
 “It’s OK,” Mama said, reassuring me with a hug.
 “Just pick out another of the old ones and tuck the note back inside.”